cckn/obsidian-dynamic-window/README.md

-# Obsidian Always on Top Plugin
+# Obsidian Dynamic Window

-This plugin allows you to keep your Obsidian window always on top of other windows, with customizable opacity and size settings based on focus state.

 ## Features

--   Keep Obsidian window always on top
+-   **Always on Top**: Keep your Obsidian window always on top of other windows
--   Adjust window opacity when focused/unfocused
+-   **Focus-Based Opacity**: Adjust window opacity when focused/unfocused
--   Resize window when focused/unfocused
+-   **Dynamic Window Resizing**: Resize window when focused/unfocused
--   Add a border to the window when unfocused
+-   **Visual Feedback**: Add a border to the window when unfocused
--   Hot reload for easy development
+-   **User-Friendly Settings**: Easily customize all features through intuitive settings tabs

 ## Installation